alt-magick/Spanish/README.md

 immersion in the broader community, comprehension of societal values, and assimilation into the cultural fabric of American society.

-In essence, learning English is not confined to a mere legal prerequisite for attaining citizenship; it constitutes a multifaceted pathway towards becoming an engaged, informed, and participative member of American society.
-It is the linchpin of effective communication, cultural assimilation, and a fulfilling life in the United States.

 The practice of translating common words while learning a new language serves as a valuable tool for both language novices and experts.
 Consider it a fundamental mechanism in the language